jaimedantas/Frequency-Analyzer-Arduino/README.md

 The figure below shows the electronic schematic of the equipament developed.
 ![](https://github.com/jaimedantas/Frequency-Analyzer-Arduino/blob/master/eletronic.png)

-You can watch the video of this project on [YouTube](https://www.youtube.com/watch?v=YXr14HbQrq8&t=1s)
+If you wish to know more about this project, you can read the [report](https://github.com/jaimedantas/Frequency-Analyzer-Arduino/blob/master/Apresentacao.pdf) written in Portuguese.
+You can also watch the video of this project on [YouTube](https://www.youtube.com/watch?v=YXr14HbQrq8&t=1s)